 In each annual budget, Council is asked to approve the first year of the 10-year plan.
-In 2021, it is \$763.2 million.
+In 2021, this is a proposed \$763.2 million.
 The budget also seeks Council approval of Capital Spending Authority for projects expected to take longer than a year, which allows departments to enter into multi-year contracts.
 The Capital Spending Authority requested in this budget is \$3.0 billion.